Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

 # Conclusion
 So there you have it folks!
 An example of how Monads provide powerful mechanisms for means of abstraction and combination.
-With a few simple components we could continue to build arbitrarily complex cellular automatons through composition.
+With a few simple components we could continue to build arbitrarily complex cellular automatons using composition.
 I created an example project which has examples, seed grid configurations and a simpler viewer.
 You can find it [over here](https://github.com/Ivan1931/gol-rules-haskell)